mattbrepo/RunIt/README.md

 # RunIt
-Run a Windows application with given credentials
+Run a Windows application with given credentials.

 **Language: Visual Basic 6**

 **Start: 2006**

 ## Why
 Simple utility to run a Windows program using different credentials.
-It works as GUI and as CLI.
+It works as a GUI and as a CLI.

 ## Example